-We know that if you are a patient or a family member of someone who has been diagnosed with kidney cancer, one way to make life easier is to speak to someone in a similar position on the Kidney Cancer Careline.
+We know that if you are a patient or a family member of someone who has been diagnosed with kidney cancer, a way to make life easier is to speak to someone.

-The kidney cancer Careline is a telephone helpline operated by our patient support team who can draw on their own experiences to support and encourage patients and their families during the difficult time following a diagnosis of kidney cancer.
+Our Careline is operated by our Health Professional team who call upon their extensive wealth of knowledge and experience in kidney cancer care to listen and support patients and their families during the difficult time of kidney cancer.

 |Monday||9am – 4pm|

 |Wednesday||9am – 5pm|

 You can leave a message or email us outside these times.

 It is a telephone helpline providing information and support for kidney cancer patients, their carers and families.
 It became active on 10 March 2011, World Kidney Day.

 You will speak to a members of our friendly and helpful Heath Professional team who have extensive knowledge of treating kidney cancer and of the kidney cancer treatment pathway.
 They are happy to talk with you and offer help and support based on their knowledge of both the disease, and the demands of living with cancer.

 Our Careline provides the means for patients to make contact with someone who understands how you may be feeling.
 The level of understanding and empathy our Health Professional can provide on the phone offers a great deal of comfort during a cancer journey.

 Our Careline can also provide information about the process for accessing the latest treatments for kidney cancer, some of which are not routinely funded by the NHS.
 We can guide patients and their families through this process, as well as providing information about government funding schemes, such as the Cancer Drugs Fund.